 The concept of Shaktism witnessed a remarkable development during the age of the Puranas which dates back to 300 A.D.
 This remarkable development in Shaktism gave rise to Tantric Literature.
 The Tantras consist of ritualistic matter.
 The destructive and the beneficial side of a divine force have been discussed.
 God has been figuratively represented as the Eternal Mother and it has also been shown how one can attain salvation by performing various rituals.

 Shaktism encompasses a nearly endless variety of practices from primitive animism to philosophical speculation of the highest order that seek to access the Shakti or Divine Energy or Power.
 Shaktism is a result of the Aryanization of non-Aryan cults and beliefs of previous eras.
 Shaktism has had an incalculable influence on Hindu ritual and practices.
 It has had even some influence on Buddhism too.
 Shaktism had affected the religious practices of all sects.

-.
-On the one hand she is the source of life, the benevolent mother who is giving and overflowing, yet on the other she is a terrible malevolent force who demands offerings of blood, meat and alcohol to placate her wrath.
+Goddess Shakti is a contradictory and ambivalent figure in Hinduism.
+On the one hand she is the source of life, the benevolent mother who is giving and overflowing, yet on the other she is a terrible malevolent force who demands offerings of blood and meat to placate her wrath.

-Another cult of Shaktism is the Sri Vidya is the cult of Lalita Tripura sundari or simply Tripura sundari (`Beautiful Goddess of the Three Cities`), a Tantric form of Sri Lakshmi, who is worshipped in the form of a sacred diagram or yantra of nine intersecting triangles.
-The Tripura sundari cult can be classified, in its earliest phase, as the latest level of the Mantramarga, the ‘Path of Mantra’.
+Another cult of Shaktism is the Sri Vidya.
+It is the cult of Tripura Sundari, a Tantric form of Sri Lakshmi, who is worshipped in the form of a sacred diagram or Yantra of 9 intersecting triangles.
+The Tripura Sundari cult can be classified, in its earliest phase, as the latest level of the Mantra Marga, the ‘Path of Mantra’.